FelixSchuster/VulnAD/README.md

 ## Dokumentation

-VulnAD konfiguriert die Domäne anhand einer JSON-Konfigurationsdatei, der Aufbau ist [hier](./docs/cfg_root.md) dokumentiert.\
+VulnAD konfiguriert die Domäne anhand einer JSON-Konfigurationsdatei, der Aufbau ist  dokumentiert.\
 Beispiele für valide Konfigurationsdateien sind im `examples`-Ordner zu finden.

+VulnAD configures the domain based on a JSON configuration file, the structure of which is documented [here](./docs/cfg_root.md).\
+Examples of valid configuration files can be found in the examples folder.

 ## TODO
-- Übersetzung der Dokumentation ins Englische
-- Umbenennen der lokalen Accountnamen zu Beginn des Setups
-- Examples und Writeups bereitstellen
-- Dynamische Implementierung von `is_generating_http_traffic`
+- Add an option to create local accounts
+- Provide examples and writeups
 - Refactoring!